replicatedhq/embedded-cluster/README.md

 $ ./embedded-cluster shell
 ```

-This will drop you in a new shell, this shell is configured to reach the cluster:
+This will drop you in a new shell, this shell is configured to reach the cluster and includes shell completion:

 ```
 ubuntu@ip-172-16-10-242:~$ ./embedded-cluster shell